fredmerlo/pge/README.md

    ```
    Let's break-down each argument:

-   + **--mount** since this is an AWS Lambda image there really is no *local* file storage per-se, to clarify once an image has been published it is immutable.
+   + **--mount** since this is an AWS Lambda image there really is no *local* file storage per-se; to clarify, once an image has been published in ECR it is immutable.
 This argument binds a local directory to the image mount point **dst=/processed** this mount value is necessary for local csv file delivery and should not be modified.
 The **src=/some-full/host-directory** can be any path on the local system, it must be a complete path, docker mounts do not support relatve paths.
    + **--platform linux/amd64** this is the base platform for the base AWS ECR Image, this value should not be changed either.
    + **-p 9000:8080** is the port forwarding argument for the running image, though I haven't gone through the AWS ECR Image source, I suspect the container may have a hard dependency on port **8080**
    + **pge:test** is the tag that will be assigned to the running container, this can be any value.
     Now that we have the image running, we can invoke the API.

-   Here is where the invocaiton pattern differs between local Lambda and APIGW/ECR.
+   The invocaiton pattern varies between local Lambda and APIGW/ECR.
 3. The solution uses JWT for API Authorization, so we need to get a token
    ```
    curl "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{"httpMethod":"POST","path":"/token","headers":{"Authorization":"Basic dGVzdDpzdXBlcnNlY3JldA=="}}'
    ```
    Argument break-down:

-    + The function uri is really like that in the real-world, APIGW Proxy Integration simplifies this for us, however we are in Lambda territory.
+    + The Lambda uri is quite different from what we normally see in a Rest API, APIGW Proxy Integration abstracts quite a bit for us.
-    + **-d** APIGW Proxy Integration invokes the Lambda only via POST, notice the uri does not have a resource path, thats because the posted APIGatewayEvent payload is what the Lambda uses.
+    + **-d** APIGW Proxy Integration invokes the Lambda only via POST, notice the uri does not have a resource path, because the posted APIGatewayEvent payload is what the Lambda uses.
     + **Basic dGVzdDpzdXBlcnNlY3JldA==** is the Base64 encoded value for *user:secret*
    The response will be:
    ```